spiveeworks/MetaJump/readme.md

 This is a stack containing the functions being executed, and their current execution offset.

-The top function is also called "this" and the top execution offset is also called "fptr" (read: eff-pointer, function pointer)
+The top function is also called "this" and the top execution offset is also called `fptr` (read: eff-pointer, function pointer)

 The machine repeatedly executes operations from the top function, until the execution offset exceeds the functions actual contents, at which point the stack is popped.